jQuery API

 :first Selector

-Description: Selects the first matched element.
+Description: Selects the first matched DOM element.

-The :first pseudo-class is equivalent to :eq(0).
-It could also be written as :lt(1).
+The :first pseudo-class is equivalent to :eq( 0 ).
+It could also be written as :lt( 1 ).
 While this matches only a single element, :first-child can match more than one: One for each parent.

 Additional Notes: